-Mr. Forrester has been a trustee of the TC Funds since 2007.
-From 2007 to 2021, he held various positions with Copper Rock Capital Partners, LLC ("Copper Rock"), including Chief Executive Officer (2014-2021), Chief Operating Officer ("COO") (2007-2014) and Board Member (2007-2021).
+Mr. Forrester has been a TC Board Member since 2007.
+From 2007 to 2021, Mr. Forrester held various positions with Copper Rock Capital Partners, LLC ("Copper Rock"), including Chief Executive Officer (2014-2021), Chief Operating Officer ("COO") (2007-2014) and Board Member (2007-2021).
 Mr. Forrester is currently a member of the Independent Directors Council Governing Council of the Investment Company Institute.
-He also serves on the Board of Trustees of the Dexter Southfield School.
-Mr. Forrester previously served on the Board of Trustees for the College Retirement Equities Fund and on the Management Committee for TIAA Separate Account VA-1 from 2007 to 2023.
+He also serves as a Director of Aflac Incorporated and is on the Board of Trustees of the Dexter Southfield School.
+Mr. Forrester previously served on the Board of Trustees for the College Retirement Equities Fund and on the Management Committee for TIAA Separate Account VA-1 (2007-2023).
 Mr. Forrester has a B.A. from Washington and Lee University.
 Mr. Forrester joined the Board in 2024.